TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/6-dispatching.rst

 This is how Extbase provides a :php:`RequestHandler` for requests in frontend or backend context.

-Thanks to this configuration, one can register custom :php:`RequestHandler`.
+Thanks to this configuration, one can register a custom :php:`RequestHandler`.
 For example, a handler for AJAX requests can be registered here.

 The class-specific method :php:`canHandleRequest()` decides whether the request